 At the TPC, go to the Advanced: Lamp menu (password required).
-Enter the size of the lamp currently installed in the projector (default is 2.0 kW).
+Click New Lamp and enter the lamp type, serial number, and # of hours logged on the lamp size of the lamp currently installed in the projector (factory default = 2.0 kW).
+Refer to Section 3 Operation if you need help using the TPC menus.